 1. Be realistic about what you can afford.
-Hey, we all want an amazing, no-holds-barred vacation, but choosing a trip you can't afford will likely add more stress to your life than reduce it.
+Hey, we all want an amazing, no-holds-barred vacation, but choosing a trip you can't afford will likely add more stress to your life.
 After all, what's the point of taking time to relax if you'll be paying for it for several months to come?

 2. Create a trip budget.
 To help you, we've put together this free, web-based Travel Calculator, which can help you calculate the cost of gas, lodging, food and more.
 It’s also available as a free iPhone app, which you can download from iTunes.

 3. Shop around.
 There are a wealth of sites that make it easy to compare fares from a variety of airlines, hotels and rental car companies, some of the most popular being Expedia.com and Travelocity.com.
 It's a savvy traveler's world—take advantage.